BellerophonMobile/logberry/README.md

 ## Changelog

+ * **2016/11/01: Release 2.5** After a fair bit of use and thought, we decided Logberry was still pretty solid and just needed some cleanup.
+So the API was trimmed down, structure consolidated to a single threadsafe Root, errors made less verbose, and some other fixes and tweaks made.
  * **2015/06/22: Release 2.0!** The API has been conceptually
    simplified, errors structured, and underlying code improved.
  * **2014/10/30: Release 1.0!** Though definitely not mature at all,